Stinesville Commercial Buildings

 Constructed between 1884 and 1894, the two-story I.O.O.F.
 Lodge and four limestone-faced commercial buildings on Main Street are all that remain of Stinesville’s once-bustling downtown.
 The historic lodge houses the Stinesville Mercantile and local post office, but the other buildings have been vacant for decades.
 The block first appeared on Indiana Landmarks’ 10 Most Endangered list in the 1990s.

 With their handsome limestone facades and large storefront windows, the four commercial buildings don’t look bad from the front, but behind the facades, their serious deterioration becomes obvious.
-Last year, the City offered the block of four for $1 to anyone who could stabilize and restore them, but got no takers.
+The City previously offered the block of four for $1 to anyone who could stabilize and restore them, but got no takers.
+As part of the National Register-listed Stinesville Commercial Historic District, the buildings are eligible for rehabilitation tax credits, but in such a small community (pop.
+200), it’s hard for potential developers to make the numbers work.

 Saving threatened buildings takes teamwork.
 You can be a part of that team.
 Reach out to local leaders.
 Let them know these buildings are important to you.
 And support state and local preservation groups.